 Christmas Fulfill-A-Wish

-For 16 years, PHP has operated the Fulfill-A-Wish Christmas Program to provide the area’s most needy families, including 300 children, with holiday gifts, clothing, and toys.
+For over 20 years, PHP has operated the Christmas Fulfill-A-Wish Program to provide the area’s most needy families, including 300 children, with holiday gifts, clothing, and toys.
 In order to avoid duplication, PHP partners with the Marine Corps Reserve’s “Toys for Tots” and is the distribution channel for toys donated and collected in the valley.
-Donated items together with items purchased with contributions are displayed in a holiday ‘boutique” opened and operated two-three days just prior to the holiday in a donated retail space.
+Donated items, together with items purchased with contributions, are displayed in a holiday “boutique” style storefront opened and operated two to three days just prior to the holiday.
+Store space is donated.
 Families are selected based upon economic need and parents are allowed to select items based upon the size and needs of their family.
-In this way we hope to maintain the dignity of families and empower parents as much as possible.
-Volunteers decorate, stock, and operate the boutique under the supervision of PHP staff.
+In this way, we hope to maintain the dignity of families and empower parents as much as possible.